relativitydev/relativity-trace-documentation/docs/user_documentation.md

                1. "ML [Model Purpose] Training" (eg. `ML Spam Training`)
                2. "ML [Model Purpose] Pending Validation" (eg. `ML Spam Pending Validation`)
                3. "ML [Model Purpose] Validation" (eg. `ML Spam Validation`)
-4. Locate 5 documents that are Positive examples of what you want your model to identify (eg. 5 Spam documents)
+4. Identify 5 documents that are Positive examples of what you want your model to identify (eg. 5 Spam documents)
    1. Code those documents as positive on the "ML [Model Purpose] Training" field (eg. `Positive Spam` on the `ML Spam Training` field)
-5. Locate 5 documents that are Negative examples of what you don't want your model to identify (eg. 5 NOT Spam documents)
+5. Identify 5 documents that are Negative examples of what you don't want your model to identify (eg. 5 NOT Spam documents)
    1. Code those documents as negative on the "ML [Model Purpose] Training" field (eg. `Negative Spam` on the `ML Spam Training` field)
 6. Create an Analytics Index
    1. Navigate to the Analytics Indexes tab and press the "New Analytics Index" button